jgerstmayr/EXUDYN/docs/RST/cInterface/DataStructures.rst

 This section describes a set of special data structures which are used in the Python-C++ interface, such as a MatrixContainer for dense/sparse matrices or a list of 3D vectors.
-Note that there are many native data types, such as lists, dicts and numpy arrays (e.g. 3D vectors), which are not described here as they are native to Pybind11, but can be passed as arguments when appropriate.
+Note that there are many native data types, such as lists, dicts and numpy arrays (e.g., 3D vectors), which are not described here as they are native to Pybind11, but can be passed as arguments when appropriate.

 .. _sec-matrixcontainer: